cagnulein/qdomyos-zwift/docs/50_writing_tests.md

 };
 ```

 The constructor adds a valid device name, and an invalid one.
 Various overloads of these methods and other members of the comparison enumeration provide other capabilities for specifying test data.
-If you add a valid device name that says the name should start with a value, additional names will be added to the valid list with additional characters to test that it is in fact a "starts with" relationship.
-Also, valid and invalid names will be generated base on whether the comparison is case senstitive or not.
+If you add a valid device name that says the name should start with a value, additional names will be added automatically to the valid list with additional characters to test that it is in fact a "starts with" relationship.
+Also, valid and invalid names will be generated base on whether the comparison is case sensitive or not.

 The get_expectedDeviceType() function is not actually used and is part of an unfinished refactoring of the device detection code, whereby the bluetoothdevice object doesn't actually get created intially.
 You could add a new value to the deviceType enum and return that, but it's not used yet.
 There's always deviceType::None.